Book Review: 'What a Bragger'

-The book “What a Bragger” is a children’s book written by Lee Ann Macini and illustrated by Dan Sharp.
-"What a Bragger" came out in 2015, after the "Fast Freddy" book in the same series.
+The book 'What a Bragger' is a children’s book written by Lee Ann Macini and illustrated by Dan Sharp.
+"What a Bragger" after the "Fast Freddy" book in the same series.

-In this review, we’ll look at the strengths and weaknesses of this children’s book.
+In this review, we’ll address both the strengths and weaknesses of this children’s book.

 The publisher provided me with a complimentary copy of this book through BookCrash.